Jianningli/medshapenet-feedback/pip_install_MedShapeNetCore/readme.md

-     python -m MedShapeNetCore info  # check the general information of the dataset python -m MedShapeNetCore download DATASET # download a dataset (replace DATASETA with the one you want to download e.g.,  ASOCA) python -m MedShapeNetCore check_available_keys DATASET # check the available keys of the DATASET
+     python -m MedShapeNetCore info  # check the general information of the dataset python -m MedShapeNetCore download DATASET # download a dataset (replace DATASETA with the one you want to download e.g.,  ASOCA) python -m MedShapeNetCore download all # download all datasets at once python -m MedShapeNetCore check_available_keys DATASET # check the available keys of the DATASET

+python -m MedShapeNetCore download all

 how to import module functions in python: